Neural network based generation of a 1-dimensional stochastic field with turbulent velocity statistics: Introduction

 \section{Introduction}

 Turbulence is characterized by non-linear, multiscale and non-local interactions~\cite{Frisch1995}.
-Moreover, it presents long-range dependences and intermittency~\cite{Frisch1985} making it a very interesting subject of study in the field of complex systems~\cite{She2007} and multifractals~\cite{Dubrulle2022}.
+Moreover, it presents long-range dependencies and intermittency~\cite{Frisch1985} making it a very interesting subject of study in the field of complex systems~\cite{She2007} and multifractals~\cite{Dubrulle2022}.

-More particularly, the generation of stochastic fields sharing the statistical behavior of turbulence has been matter of study during the last century.
-Thus, several stochastic models~\cite{Mandelbrot1968, Flandrin1989, Robert2008, Chevillard2010, Chevillard2017} have been proposed to recover the very known energy distribution and energy cascade in turbulence~\cite{Kolmogorov1991} as well as intermittency~\cite{Kolmogorov1962,Obukhov1962}.
-From the first fractional Brownian motion~\cite{Mandelbrot1968, Flandrin1989}, only recovering the energy distribution, the modelling of turbulence evolved towards more complex fields introducing also intermittency~\cite{Bacry2001} or both intermittency and energy cascade~\cite{Chevillard2019}.
-However, the generation of stochastic fields matching the statistical properties of turbulence is still challenging.
+The generation of stochastic fields sharing the statistical behavior of turbulence has been matter of study during the last century.
+Thus, several stochastic models~\cite{Mandelbrot1968, Flandrin1989, Nawroth2006, Gontier2007, Robert2008, Chevillard2010, Chevillard2017, Peinke2019} have been proposed to recover the very known energy distribution and energy cascade, in the sense of the Kolmogorov's $2/3$ and $4/5$ laws respectively~\cite{Kolmogorov1991}, as well as intermittency~\cite{Kolmogorov1962,Obukhov1962}.
+From the first fractional Brownian motion~\cite{Mandelbrot1968, Flandrin1989}, only recovering the energy distribution, the modelling of turbulence evolved towards more complex fields introducing also intermittency~\cite{Bacry2001} or both intermittency and energy cascade~\cite{Chevillard2010,Chevillard2019}.
+However, the generation of stochastic fields matching the statistical properties of turbulence is still challenging since while modelling the energy distribution only requires second order statistics, modelling the energy cascade and intermittency requires high order ones.
+Most of the models of the state of the art only focus on second order statistics and so do not exhibit intermittency nor do they respect Kolmogorov's 4/5 law~\cite{Peinke1993,Mann1998,Klein2003,Hoepffner2011}.